ednz-cloud/provision_ansible_user/README.md

-DNS resolver conf
+Provision ansible user
 =========
 > This repository is only a mirror.
 Development and testing is done on a private gitlab server.

-This role configures dns resolvers on **debian-based** distributions.
+This role configures the ansible service user on **debian-based** distributions.

 Requirements
 ------------